Dr Emily Ollman-Hirt, UKCP

 "I try to listen to the therapeutic goals of the client before deciding upon what sort of approach might 'fit'.
 Sometimes a client may be unsure what their immediate goals for therapy are, which would lead me to consider having a more open, explorative stance in the therapy.
 At other times, I might use a more cognitive behavioural (CBT) approach to support someone to actualise behavioural changes in their life.
 I believe that an understanding of a person's past relationships is extremely important in order to help them understand their current difficulties, and I see therapy as a way of detangling oneself from old, painful relational habits.
 I try and work with transparency, which involves being clear about how therapy works and how we will measure when you have achieved your goals."

-Emily specialises in the psychological issues of motherhood, and is co-founder of Mums In Mind, a wellbeing service for mothers in London.
+Emily specialises in the psychological issues of parenthood, and is co-founder of Mums In Mind, a wellbeing service for mothers in London.
 She also belongs to a North London psychotherapy consortium called Iasis Psychotherapy.

 Sam Ollman, BACP, UKCP